filrak/vsf/rfc/core.md

 # Vue Storefront Core package

-**NOTE** The responsibilities of core are now a bit blurred and may highly change.

-Core should contain **only** features that **glue** other functionalities such as libs and modules (similarly to [Nuxt.js core](https://github.com/nuxt/nuxt.js/tree/dev/packages/core)).
+Core should contain **only** features that **glue** other functionalities (similarly to [Nuxt.js core](https://github.com/nuxt/nuxt.js/tree/dev/packages/core)).

-In core we also should have all core libraries and it's configuration.
+Core complexity should be reduced to bare minimum

+## Responsibility and use case

+Core responsibility is to make sure that other parts of the ecosystem (not Nuxt ones) are working well together.

+Vue Storefront core should be used only for existing or custom Vue projects.
+For every other use case we recommend using Nuxt and Vue Storefront Nuxt module.

 ### Architecture

-In simple words `@vue-storefront/core` is just a set :of abstractiosn needed by Vue Storefront.
+In simple words `@vue-storefront/core` is just a set of abstractiosn and interfaces.
 It contains

 - **Interfaces** to keep common data formats in libs and modules.